Darxo/Hardened/README.md

 - Ranged Troops from **Brigands**, **Nomads**, **Mercenaries**, **Goblins** and **Golems** Ranged Troops are 33% less likely to shoot at enemies they could kill and ~100% more likely to shoot at enemies they have a good hitchance against
 - Ranged **Goblin** Troops are 233% more likely to target enemies that they can deal good hitpoint damage against
 - Fast Brigands (Robber, Bandit, Killer) are now much less likely to flank and more likely to stay in formation
-- NPCs now know how to use Bandages
-- NPC ranged troops now ignore the score from potential scatter targets when picking a ranged target.
-They also ignore the score penalty from obstacles blocking line of sight (that penalty is already implicitely handled by the predicted hitchance)
+- Regular **Nomad** Units now stay 25% less in Formation, are 20% more likely to avoid engaging multiple opponents, are 20% more likely to flank and are 250% more likely to ignore someone who is already engaged in melee
 - Ranged NPC are 25% less likely to change positions
-- NPCs are 40% more likely to use Reload Actions
-- NPCs are now 25% less likely to use **Rally the Troops**
 - Enemies who prefer to wait, now ignore this preference, when they could engage an enemy within 1 tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets
+- NPCs now know how to use Bandages
+- NPCs are 40% more likely to use Reload Actions
+- NPCs are now 50% less likely to use **Rally the Troops**
 - NPCs with **Sergeant** perk are 50% more attractive for other NPCs for target selection purposes
 - NPCs are now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
 - NPCs will no longer throw nets while their strategy is defending